MBC Shahid: Launch, revamp and rebranding

 In 2020, Shahid VIP went through rebranding and technical advancement.
 The revamped Shahid was launched during a ceremony held at the Dubai Opera on January 15, 2020.
 The Burj Khalifa was lit up with the slogan 'It's our Time' marking the launch of the rebranded platform.

 The offerings of the platform in both the free (Shahid) and paid tier (Shahid VIP) were re-strategized.
 The paid tier was rebranded as 'Shahid VIP' and the platform increased the ease of viewing, speed, quality of streaming, improved discoverability of the relevant content by providing access through mobile phones and various large TV screens using Chromecast and AirPlay functionality; followed by the launch of its app on all major connected TV platforms — Smart TVs and streaming players.
-Additionally, the rebranding included new features such as the English interface for the platform and login functionality using mobile number or Apple ID.
+The rebranding included new features such as the English interface for the platform and login functionality using mobile number or Apple ID.
 The video streaming service also transitioned to the cloud infrastructure.
 Shahid VIP launched its branded remote control button in October 2020.

 Shahid VIP partnerships

-Shahid VIP has established several strategic partnerships with various companies to enhance accessibility to its services.
-Notable collaborations include a partnership with Viva, the telecom operator in Kuwait, in 2015, which allowed subscribers to make payments through their mobile phones.
+Shahid VIP has entered several strategic partnerships with various companies.
+A partnership with telecom operator Viva in 2015 allowed subscribers to make payments through their mobile phones.

 In 2018, Shahid VIP entered a partnership with Omantel, the telecom provider in Oman, granting its users access to Shahid PLUS subscription.
-Similarly, in 2020, a collaboration was formed with Vodafone Egypt, offering Vodafone subscribers access to Shahid VIP without additional costs.
+In 2020, it partnered with Vodafone Egypt to give Vodafone subscribers access to Shahid VIP without additional costs.
 In Saudi Arabia, Shahid VIP content is made available through Saudi Telecom Company (STC) following their partnership in May 2020, with all STC users receiving a complimentary two-month subscription to Shahid VIP.

-Shahid also joined forces with Samsung in 2014, enabling users to access Shahid VIP's content through the Shahid.net app.
-TCL partnered with Shahid VIP in 2018, extending access to Shahid VIP's content for its TV users in MENA markets via the Shahid app.
+Shahid also partnered with Samsung in 2014, enabling users to access Shahid VIP's content through the Shahid.net app.
+TCL extended Shahid VIP's content in 2018 for its TV users in MENA markets via the Shahid app.
 Sony TV MENA started integrating the Shahid app into its new TVs from May 2020.
-Furthermore, Shahid VIP can be accessed on all VIDAA Smart OS-powered Hisense smart TVs globally, as well as on select Toshiba, Tornado, Wansa, and G-guard models.
+Shahid VIP can be accessed on all VIDAA Smart OS-powered Hisense smart TVs globally, as well as on select Toshiba, Tornado, Wansa, and G-guard models.
 Additionally, streaming devices like Amazon Fire TV, Apple TV, and Xiaomi Mi Box support Shahid VIP programming through the Shahid app.